peerigon/wasm-image/README.md

 WasmImg.setImage(new Uint8Array(buffer));
 ```

-Note: you can convert a file into a conforming buffer like this
+Note: you can convert a file into a conforming buffer like this:

 <details>